 Boston hotels fill up quickly for Marathon Weekend.
 To be sure of getting reservations, you should decide where to stay as far in advance as possible.

-Find out about different Boston hotel options for runners and watchers.
+Find out about the best Boston hotels for runners and watchers.

 Mile-by-mile description of the Marathon route - & best places to see the winners